pyinstaller/pyinstaller.github.io/index.rst

   look at `If Things Go Wrong`_ and `How to Report Bugs`_, which will help us a lot on solving the bug.

+.. container:: bold larger

-PyInstaller is a program that freezes (packages) Python programs into stand-alone executables, under Windows, GNU/Linux, Mac OS X, FreeBSD, Solaris and AIX.
-Its main advantages over similar tools are that PyInstaller works with Python 2.7 and 3.4—3.7, it builds smaller executables thanks to transparent compression, it is fully multi-platform, and use the OS support to load the dynamic libraries,
+   |PyInstaller| freezes (packages) Python applications
+   into stand-alone executables,
+   under Windows, GNU/Linux, Mac OS X, FreeBSD, Solaris and AIX.

+PyInstaller's main advantages over similar tools are that PyInstaller works with Python 2.7 and 3.4—3.7, it builds smaller executables thanks to transparent compression, it is fully multi-platform, and use the OS support to load the dynamic libraries,